tstroobosscher/EE459Spring2019/README.md

 SD_CARD_HOLDER
 </a> ), and then some resistors and capacitors
 to keep us from breaking the card.
 Decoupling capacitors: 0.1uF, and then current limiting resistors.
 Ask Weber for advice.
+Also, we need to level shift between 5 and 3.3, with high frequency response (SPI is in the MHz range)

 I found a good website that explains FAT and SPI interfacing from the atmel to an SD card <a href="http://codeandlife.com/2012/04/02/simple-fat-and-sd-tutorial-part-1/">